1. Output information

 Discussions with users have identified that their priorities for the quality of the estimates are: that the data are timely; that they provide sufficient detail (by geography and age group); and that they are consistent with the Office for National Statistics' (ONS's) other population estimates.

 From mid-2011, the estimates are published by single year of age and sex in order to meet user needs for more detailed information and allow users to create estimates for bespoke age categories.
-Revised estimates for mid-2002 to mid-2010 have also been published by single year of age and sex.
 Users are made aware of the limitations of estimates at this fine level of age detail.

-To meet user needs for more detailed geographic information, mid-2011 estimates have been published for wards and Parliamentary constituencies on a census output area best-fit approach in line with the ONS geography policy.
+To meet user needs for more detailed geographic information, mid-year estimates have been published for wards and Parliamentary constituencies on a Census Output Area best-fit approach in line with the ONS geography policy.
 Estimates for the underlying Census Output Areas are also available, which can be aggregated to produce Output Area best-fit estimates for any other geography.
 This gives users the flexibility of being able to obtain population estimates for locally-defined or bespoke areas.
-Mid-2002 to mid-2019 Output Area estimates have also been published.
+Mid-2002 to mid-2022 Output Area estimates have also been published.
 Users are made aware of the limitations of estimates at the Output Area level.
+For mid-2002 to mid-2011, Output Areas are based on the 2011 Census; for mid-2011 onwards, Output Areas are based on the 2021 Census.

 For consistency, all SAPE are constrained to the local authority mid-year population estimates.
-The revised mid-2002 to mid-2010 SOA estimates are constrained to the revised mid-2002 to mid-2010 local authority estimates.
+The revised mid-2012 to mid-2020 SOA estimates are constrained to the revised mid-2012 to mid-2020 local authority estimates.

 Accuracy